 I really love this hike, and my friends did too!
-I prefer this to Temesecal and Will Rogers because the vegetation is more lush and the terrain is more interesting.
-If you can go after it rains on a not-so-hot day, it really is like hiking in some mystical far-away land!
+If you can go after it rains on a cooler day, it really is like hiking in some mystical far-away land!
 I highly recommend the Los Liones Canyon hike – check it out!

 What do you think of Los Liones Canyon?
 Please leave your comments or questions below! – Brian